The Hills Have Eyes (2006 film): Production

-An international co-production film between the United States, France and Morocco.
 Wes Craven, director and writer of The Hills Have Eyes (1977), considered a remake after he saw the success of other horror remakes such as The Texas Chainsaw Massacre (2003) and The Amityville Horror (2005).
 The search then began for filmmakers to helm the project.
-Marianne Maddalena, Craven's long-time producing partner, came across Alexandre Aja and his art director/collaborator Grégory Levasseur who had previously made the French slasher film High Tension (2003).
+Marianne Maddalena, Craven's long-time producing partner, came across Alexandre Aja and his art director/collaborator Grégory Levasseur, who had previously made the French slasher film High Tension (2003).
 After showing the film to Craven and the rest of the production crew, they were impressed with the pair.
-Craven commented that they "demonstrated a multi-faceted understanding of what is profoundly terrifying" and "After viewing the film and then meeting the film makers, I knew I wanted to work with them."
-Aja and Levasseur then began to re-write the story in what was the pair's first American production.
-Initially the remake was setup at Dimension Films as part of Craven's overall deal with Miramax, Dimension then put the film into turnaround where it was acquired by Fox Searchlight.
+Craven commented that they "demonstrated a multifaceted understanding of what is profoundly terrifying" and "after viewing the film and then meeting the film makers, I knew I wanted to work with them."
+Aja and Levasseur then began to rewrite the story in what was the pair's first American production.
+Initially, the remake was set up at Dimension Films as part of Craven's overall deal with Miramax, Dimension then put the film into turnaround, where it was acquired by Fox Searchlight.

-Director Aja and art director Grégory Levasseur chose not to film in the original's filming location of Victorville, California, and instead scouted many locations for filming including Namibia, South Africa, New Mexico, and Mexico.
-The two settled on Ouarzazate in Morocco, which was also known as "the gateway to the Sahara Desert".
+Director Aja and art director Grégory Levasseur chose not to film in the original's filming location of Victorville, California, and instead scouted many locations for filming, including Namibia, South Africa, New Mexico, and Mexico.
+The two settled on Ouarzazate in Morocco, which was known as "the gateway to the Sahara".

 The film is set in New Mexico, and strongly implies that a large number of atmospheric nuclear weapon tests were performed in that state.
 In fact, the only atmospheric nuclear detonation in New Mexico was the Trinity test, the first test of a nuclear device conducted on July 16, 1945.
 The United States carried out most of its atmospheric nuclear weapons tests at the Nevada Test Site and in the Marshall Islands at the lagoons of Bikini and Eniwetok, between 1946 and 1962.
 The theatrical poster shows Vinessa Shaw's character prone, with a mutant hand on her face.

 During the opening sequence, flashes of deformed children are shown.
-These children are victims of Agent Orange infamous for its use during the Vietnam War.
+These children are victims of Agent Orange, infamous for its use during the Vietnam War.